happypandax/happypandax/INSTALL.md

 Note: Try renaming the 'main.py' file to 'main.pyw' and then just doubleclick on it to try running without console (not guaranteed to work)

 # Mac OS X
+(Note: PyQt5 MUST be installed via Homebrew and NOT via Pip)
 1. Install Homebrew (this makes everything easier)
   - Open Terminal
   - Run the following